11-13 November 2021

-Talks by Professor Mandy Merck and Dr Karen McNally on stardom and genre in the A Star Is Born film followed by Q&A.
+Virtual talks by Professor Mandy Merck (Royal Holloway University) and Dr Karen McNally (London Metropolitan University) on stardom and genre in A Star Is Born.

 Trump, Television and the Media: From Drama to "Fake News" to Tweetstorms